Etersoft/libnatspec/README.md

  - FreeBSD 4.10 (x86) (missed popt)
 It is not tested in other Unix-like system yet.

-It has been tested with various Linux programs/servers:
+It also has been tested with various Linux/server software:
  + mount
  + mkisofs / isoinfo
  + smbmount